daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/new-user-var-values.png)

 Click "OK" on all of the three windows we opened above and you're done!
-If you open RStudio and R from terminal and type
+If you open RStudio and R from terminal and type the following in both:

 ```
 .libPaths()
 ```

-both should return the same values, e.g.
+both applications should return the same values, and the first one should be a path inside your user directory e.g.

 ```
 "C:/Users/joelo/R/win-library/4.0"   "C:/Program Files/R/R-4.0.2/library"
 ```

+If they don't return the same paths, please try to setting up your environmental variable again and making sure that it is pointing to the correct folder.

+**Do not continue unless both R from terminal and R from RStudio return the same paths here or later parts of the installation will fail.**

 ### Rtools